MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-kmdf-driver-based-on-a-template.md

 This topic describes how to write a [Universal Windows driver](/windows-hardware/drivers) using Kernel-Mode Driver Framework (KMDF).
 You'll start with a Microsoft Visual Studio template and then deploy and install your driver on a separate computer.

-To get started, be sure you have the latest versions of [Microsoft Visual Studio](../download-the-wdk.md#download-and-install-the-wdk-for-windows-11-version-22h2-updated-oct-2023) and the [Windows Driver Kit (WDK)](../download-the-wdk.md) installed.
+Before you proceed, you'll need to follow the installation steps listed in [Download the Windows Driver Kit (WDK)](../download-the-wdk.md).

 [Debugging Tools for Windows](../debugger/index.md) is included when you install the WDK.